Hyperpigmentation L81.89

 This section has been translated automatically.

-Hyperpigmentation in the narrower sense (melanotic hyperpigmentation, see also melanosis) is a pathological, clinical colour symptom caused by a congenital or acquired, solitary or multiple, localised or disseminated, in rare cases also generalised or universal, melanotic colour intensification (brown/black/blue colouring) of the skin/mucosa, caused by an increased number of melanocytes or an increased localised melanin formation, or by deposition of melanin formed at a distance from the focal point (e.g. in metastasised malignant melanoma) or by a combination of the various types of melanoma. mechanisms.
+Hyperpigmentation in the narrower sense (melanotic hyperpigmentation, see also melanosis) is a pathological, clinical colour symptom caused by a congenital or acquired, solitary or multiple, localized or disseminated, in rare cases also generalized or universal, melanotic color intensification (brown/black/blue coloration) of the skin/mucous membrane, caused by an increased number of melanocytes or increased localized melanin formation, or by the deposition of melanin formed remotely from the heart (e.g. in metastatic malignant melanoma) or by a combination of the various mechanisms. mechanisms.

-The opposite of hyperpigmentation is depigmentation (loss or absence of pigment cells).
+The opposite of hyperpigmentation is depigmentation/hypopigmentation(absence, reduction or loss of function of the melanocytes).

-If hyperpigmentation occurs as a consequence of inflammatory skin diseases, it is called inflammatory or post-inflammatory hyperpigmentation.
+If hyperpigmentation occurs as a result of inflammatory skin diseases, it is referred to as inflammatory or post-inflammatory hyperpigmentation.

 Classification